Shop Talk

 Also keep in mind…

-• Avoid uploading images that are too pixelated or not sharp enough.
-Low quality images don’t look good when printed and can give your fans the frowns.
+• Avoid pixelated images with blurry lines.
+Low quality designs don’t look good when printed and can give your fans the frowns.

 • Keep background colors consistent for individual products.
 When changing the background colors, copy the hex code and paste it for the other products associated with that design.

-• Make sure to clean up any stray pixels in your transparent PNG files.
+• Clean up any stray pixels in transparent PNG files.
 More on this here.

-• Take a look at this design by Ryan Laing as a great example of these tips in action.
+• Take a look at this design by Ryan Laing.
+It’s a great example of these tips in action.

 Follow us on Instagram for more tips and tricks.